netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

       sub-statements ("value", "status", "description", and "reference").

-         - When creating a new "identity" statement name or a new "enum" statement, it is RECOMMENDED to mirror the name (if present) as recorded in the IANA registry.
+         - When creating a new "identity" statement name or a new "enum" statement, it is RECOMMENDED to use the same name (if present) as recorded in the IANA registry.

          - If the name in the IANA registry does not comply with the naming conventions listed in {{sec-id-naming}}, the procedure MUST detail how IANA can generate legal identifiers from such a name.
-Specifically, if the name begins with a number, it is RECOMMENDED to spell out the number when used as an identifier.
+Specifically, if the name begins with a number, it is RECOMMENDED to spell out (i.e., writte in full) the number when used as an identifier.
 IANA should be provided with instructions to perform such task.
 For example, authors of a module with such identifiers have to indicate whether:

              + "3des-cbc" should be "three-des-cbc" or rather "triple-des-cbc" to be consistent with {{Section 6.3 of ?RFC4253}}.
              + "6to4" should be "sixToFour" as in {{?RFC7224}} or "sixtofour" as in {{?RFC8675}}.